feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/getting_started.md

 This guide will help you take your first steps with Brain Visualizer and understand the basic interface.

+**New to FEAGI terminology?** Check the [Glossary](glossary.md) for definitions of terms like cortical areas, neurons, voxels, and more.

 ## Connecting to FEAGI

 Brain Visualizer requires a running FEAGI instance to connect to.
 When you launch Brain Visualizer: